Akshita07/Akshita07/README.md

 ## Hello! 👋

 I am a software engineer with a bachelor's and master's in Computer Science & Engineering 🎓 from IIIT-Hyderabad, India.
 Previously, I have experience in Quantum Computing ⚛️, e-Commerce 🌐 and Bio-medical Research 🦾.
-Currently, I am looking for a SWE role and at the same time, gaining deeper expertise in Quantum Computing by contributing to various open-source libraries and taking up online coursework in the field.
+Currently, I am looking for a SWE role.

 Fun Facts:
 - 🥾 I like going on treks